Docs

 • Conditional breakpoints are fail-loud.
 If the condition cannot be evaluated, Acton stops and reports the evaluation failure instead of silently ignoring it.

-• Nested send/get executions stay inside one logical debug session.
+• Nested send and get executions stay inside one logical debug session.
 The visible stack can jump across child contexts even though the adapter still behaves like a single thread to the client.

 • Some runtime glue in emulation/network.tolk is treated as transparent when stepping into calls, so Acton may skip over it to land on a more useful stop.